Date(s) - 26/05/2017

 • To consider the social context of sexuality.

-• To consider asexuality as an identity and as a practice.
+• To consider asexuality, bisexuality, heterosexuality as identities and as a practices.

 • To examine the differences between problematic lack of sexual desire and asexuality.

-• To consider the different identities and practices which fall within, and are adjunctive to, asexuality.
+• To consider the different identities and practices which fall within, and are adjunctive to, asexuality, bisexuality, and heterosexuality.

 By the end of the day participants will be able to:

-• Identify some of the main groupings of people under the broad heading of asexuality.
+• Identify some of the main groupings of people under the broad heading of asexuality, bisexuality and heterosexuality.

 • Begin to differentiate psychopathological lack of sexual desire from social constraints and the identities and practices of asexuality.

-• Know when asexuality is likely to be of therapeutic relevance.
+• Know when sexuality is likely to be of therapeutic relevance.

 09:30 – Registration and Coffee